Gaming for good: healthy habits for autistic people

 While many people may try to tell you otherwise, gaming can have a range of positive impacts on the well-being of autistic people:

-Learning and thinking skills
+Learning and problem-solving skills

 The skills required to succeed in most video games are transferrable to other areas of day-to-day functioning.
 Whether it’s quick response times or the ability to think critically to solve problems, many games sharpen skills that benefit us in other areas.
 Improved focus, creativity and visual memory are just some examples, with users able to develop these skills in a way they enjoy, often without even realising it.